Skip to content

 Field practice

-We read 527 sealed field review reports from two Ontario structural and building-science practices and classified every observation.
-Concrete findings about how sealed fieldwork actually gets written, what photo evidence looks like across the corpus, and where the revision chains are longest.
+We read a large corpus of sealed field review reports written by licensed Ontario engineers and classified every observation.
+Concrete findings about how sealed fieldwork actually gets written, what photo evidence looks like across the corpus, and where the drafting patterns hold.

 What this is, and why it matters